Basilica of St. Paul Outside the Walls

 A little far away, but a must-see

 Although the Basilica isn’t in the heart of the city, we recommend visiting this unique and astonishing church in order to see its impressive mosaics, atrium and interior.
-It is one of the most worthwhile of Rome.
+It is one of the best churches in Rome.

 Schedule